saurabhkk55/Data-Structure-Algorithms/JAVA/ARRAYS/TWO.md

 <hr style="border: 10px solid green;">

-# 3. `Find the number that appears once, and the other numbers twice`
+# 3. `Find the number that appears once, and all other numbers twice`

 ```java
 // Input